github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ### Authenticating in {% data variables.product.prodname_actions %}

 If you want to use the API in a {% data variables.product.prodname_actions %} workflow, {% data variables.product.company_short %} recommends that you authenticate with the built-in `GITHUB_TOKEN` instead of creating a token.
 You can grant permissions to the `GITHUB_TOKEN` with the `permissions` key.
-For more information about `GITHUB_TOKEN`, see "Permissions for the `GITHUB_TOKEN`."
+For more information about `GITHUB_TOKEN`, see "[AUTOTITLE](/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token)."

 If your workflow needs to access resources outside of the workflow's repository, then you will not be able to use `GITHUB_TOKEN`.
 In that case, store your credentials as a secret and replace `GITHUB_TOKEN` in the examples below with the name of your secret.
-For more information about secrets, see "Encrypted Secrets."
+For more information about secrets, see "[AUTOTITLE](/actions/security-guides/using-secrets-in-github-actions)."

 If you use the `run` keyword to execute your Ruby script in your {% data variables.product.prodname_actions %} workflows, you can store the value of `GITHUB_TOKEN` as an environment variable.
 Your script can access the environment variable as `ENV['VARIABLE_NAME']`.